Primrose Hill is not only where Eluxe’s headquarters lie, but it’s also the best part of London, in my book!

-It’s arguably London’s most fashionable neighbourhood, whose residents have included Kate Moss, Noel Gallagher, Russell Brand, Gwen Stefani and Lily Allen.
-Currently, Eva Green, Daisy Lowe, Eliza Doolittle and Laura Stone live here, and even more celebs come to hang out in the many cafes, pubs, restaurants and chic boutiques in the quaint little village.
+This is arguably London’s most fashionable neighbourhood, whose residents have included Kate Moss, Noel Gallagher, Russell Brand, Gwen Stefani and Lily Allen.
+Currently, Jude Law, Eva Green, Daisy Lowe, Robert Plant, Matt Smith and Douglas Booth are just some of the stars who live here, and even more celebs come to hang out in the many cafes, pubs, restaurants and chic boutiques in the quaint little village.

-But Primrose Hill isn’t an area known only for its star-studded streets–it’s now becoming one of the ‘greenest’ areas in London, attracting tourists who want a slice of London life away from the overpopulated, highly polluted centre.
+But Primrose Hill isn’t known only for its star-studded streets: it’s now becoming one of the ‘greenest’ areas in London, attracting conscious tourists who want an authentic slice of London life away from the overpopulated, highly polluted centre.

 Maybe the old, thick trunked trees in the surrounding, hilly parkland inspired it.
-Or maybe health conscious stars, fresh off the plane from LA, have had some influence.
-But there can be no denying the proliferation of eco-friendliness here.
-Here’s a selection of the best stuff going on the London’s best barrio.
+Or maybe health conscious celebs, fresh off the plane from LA, have had some influence.
+But there can be no denying the proliferation of eco-friendliness in this area.

-Manna: This old chestnut serves its conscious clientele seasonal, local produce cooked up into hearty meals.
-Spaghetti and ‘meat’ balls, home-made veggie ‘sausages’ and organic mash, spicy ginger pumpkin soup and a decadent chocolate fondant were just some of the recent menu offerings, which change every week.
+This pioneering veggie restaurant serves its chic clientele seasonal, local produce creatively concocted into hearty meals.
+Spaghetti and ‘meat’ balls, homemade veggie ‘sausages’ and organic mash, spicy ginger pumpkin soup and a decadent chocolate fondant are just some of the typical menu offerings, which change every week.
 This place fills up days – if not weeks – in advance, so reservations are a must.

-Cowshed Spa: The new kid on the block is a rustically decorated organic spa and restaurant.
+The newer kid on the block is a rustically decorated organic spa and restaurant.
 Stressed out locals take a break in one of the 7 treatment rooms here, where each ache is teased out via massages of various types.
-Later on, they head upstairs to beautify with an organic mani, pedi or blow dry, and then break for lunch – hard to resist when the menu includes fresh-made veggie juices, crushed avocado on toast, all-day breakfast burritos or homemade soups.
+Later on, they head upstairs to beautify with an organic mani, pedi or blow dry, and then break for lunch – hard to resist when the menu includes fresh-made veggie juices, crushed avocado on toast, all-day veggie breakfast burritos or homemade soups.

-Mary’s Living & Giving Shop: Fancy donning a fringed leather vest that Ms Moss once wore to Glastonbury?
-Or maybe a pair of Chanel sunnies given to Lily Allen that didn’t suit her?
+Fancy donning a fringed leather vest that Ms Moss once wore to Glastonbury?
+Or maybe a pair of Chanel sunnies given to Lily Allen that didn’t quite suit her?
 Here, at this beautifully organised charity shop (run by Mary Portas, Queen of Shops), you can recycle treasures discarded by the glamorous locals.
 Not only is this an Earth-friendly way to shop, but all money raised goes to Save the Children too.

-Mowgli Aveda Concept Salon: Possibly the greenest hair salon chain around, Aveda uses only natural products on your mane.
+Possibly the greenest hair salon chain in London, Gary Ingham uses only natural products such as those by Aveda on your mane.
 Like how they feel?
 You can buy them in the salon to take home.
 Staff are well trained and experienced, with many having worked on runway shows and photo shoots, too.

-Places to Stay: Part of the charm of the area is that there are no hotels in Primrose Hill, really–it’s strictly for those in the know!
+Part of the charm of the area is that there are no hotels in Primrose Hill, really–it’s strictly for those in the know!
 But don’t despair, there are plenty of private rentals to be found.
-Just check places like Turnkey or Airbnb to rent of the sweetest little bijou apartments that will make you feel like a true local.
+Just check out places like One Fine Stay, Turnkey or Airbnb to rent of the sweetest little bijou apartments that will make you feel like a true local.